 As illustrated in many online blogs, setting LR too small might slow down the optimization, and setting it too large might make the network overshoot the area of low losses.
-The standard mathematical analysis for the right choice of LR relates it to smoothness of the loss function.
+The standard mathematical analysis for the right choice of LR relates it to of the loss function.

 Many practitioners use a ‘step decay’ LR schedule, which systematically drops the LR after specific training epochs.
 One often hears the intuition—with some mathematical justification if one treats SGD as a random walk in the loss landscape— that large learning rates are useful in the initial (“exploration”) phase of training whereas lower rates in later epochs allow a slow settling down to a local minimum in the landscape.
-Intriguingly, this intuition is called into question by the success of exotic learning rate schedules such as cosine (Loshchilov&Hutter, 2016), and triangular (Smith, 2015), featuring an oscillatory LR.
+Intriguingly, this intuition is called into question by the success of exotic learning rate schedules such as (Loshchilov&Hutter, 2016), and (Smith, 2015), featuring an oscillatory LR.
 These divergent approaches suggest that LR, the most basic and intuitive hyperparameter in deep learning, has not revealed all its mysteries yet.

 Surprise: Exponentially increasing LR